-The Forum caters for all forms of writing, not just those traditionally described as ‘creative’; it includes sections on journalism, translation and non-fictional prose.
-It is particularly keen to encourage new writing, cross-disciplinary discussion, and the exchange of ideas across generations.
-Readers who do not consider themselves to be writers are still welcome to comment, criticise, and enter into debate.
+Apart from poetry there are sections on journalism, translation, topical political issues and non-fictional prose; we are particularly keen to encourage new writing, cross-disciplinary discussion, and the exchange of ideas across generations.
+Even if you may not consider yourself to be a writer you are very welcome to comment, criticise, and enter into debate.

 - Writers need feedback – especially when they are beginners.
-The main business of the Forum is to comment on new writing.
+Our main business is to comment on new writing.

 - The various discussion threads on the Forum are also popular; these range from cybersexism to poetry’s role in witnessing history.

-- The Forum has a number of musicians and performing artists in its midst, and songs are frequently posted (with lyrics) in poetry threads.
+- We have a number of musicians and performing artists in our midst, so songs and lyrics are frequently posted in poetry threads.

-- The Forum also hosts regular writing challenges – for instance, to write on a set theme, or to compose in a particular form such as a limerick or Christmas carol.
+- We also host regular writing challenges – for instance, to write on a set theme, or to compose in a particular form such as a limerick or Christmas carol.

 Publications by the Forum

-- The Wreck of the Hera (2014); a long historical ballad by Lucy Newlyn, set to music and performed by Stuart Estell (1993, English), which tells the story of a German barque wrecked off the coast of Cornwall six months before the outbreak of the First World War.
+- The Wreck of the Hera (2014): a long historical ballad by Lucy Newlyn, set to music and performed by Stuart Estell (1993, English), telling the story of a German barque wrecked off the coast of Cornwall six months before the outbreak of the First World War.